intagaming/video-scripts/token-storage.md

 Also on the web is the idea of "Cookies".
 A Cookie is a piece of data that the web server would save on the browser.

-_inserts Cookie saving to the browser upon receiving the response_

 Back to the Primitive flow.
-After you enter your username and password, instead of sending back to you the Token, the web server would store the Token in a Cookie, and let the browser hold that for you.
+After you enter your username and password, instead of sending you back the Token, the web server would store the Token in a Cookie, and let the browser hold that for you.

 It sounds just like localStorage, but the client-side application don't have to write logics to store or send the token.
 For example if Facebook was to store